 5. Spellbook, best for transactional contract drafting in Word

 Spellbook is purpose-built for the daily workflow of transactional and corporate lawyers who live in Microsoft Word.
-It uses GPT-4o and other LLMs to review contracts, suggest clause language, and flag risks directly within Word, with no platform switching required.
+It uses GPT-5 (and other frontier models, including Anthropic's Claude) to review contracts, suggest clause language, and flag risks directly within Word, with no platform switching required.

 What sets Spellbook apart for corporate lawyers is its deal-term benchmarking.
-The Market Comparison feature analyzes 250 deal points using anonymized benchmarking data, so you can see how your contract terms compare to market standards during negotiations.
-Spellbook Library, launched in July 2025, lets the AI learn from your firm's precedent documents, making its suggestions increasingly relevant to your practice.
-The platform maintains a zero data retention policy (SOC 2 Type II, GDPR, CCPA compliant).
+The Market Comparison feature (generally available January 2026) shows how your contract terms compare to market standards across common contract types during negotiations.
+Spellbook Library, launched in July 2025, lets the AI learn from your firm's precedent documents, and Spellbook Associate adds an agentic assistant for multi-document deal work.
+The company raised a $50M Series B in October 2025 led by Khosla Ventures, and maintains a zero data retention policy (SOC 2 Type II, GDPR, CCPA compliant).

 Key features